What Doth Life

-What Doth Life is a record label founded in 2010 and based in Windsor, Vermont.
+What Doth Life is a music collective founded in 2010 and based in Windsor, Vermont.
+They organize shows and festivals, release albums under their record label, and direct music videos.
 Notable artists include The Pilgrims, Carton, Giant Travel Avant Garde, Luke Chrisinger, and Derek and the Demons.
 The label is run by the musicians it represents and is described as a "musician's co-op".